Evangelos Chatzipantazis

 I am currently a PhD Student in Computer Science at the legendary Grasp Lab at the University of Pennsylvania.
 Under the advising of Kostas Daniilidis, I work on Geometric Deep Learning and its applications to 3D Computer Vision and Robotics.

-Moreover, I am currently doing an internship at Boston Dynamics AI Institute under Prof. Robert Platt and Prof. Robin Walters where I work on policy learning for robot manipulation.
+I am also currently an intern at NVIDIA working under Prof. Laura Leal-Taixé on foundation models for geometric data.
+Previously, I completed an internship at Boston Dynamics AI Institute under Prof. Robert Platt and Prof. Robin Walters where I worked on policy learning for robot manipulation.

 I hold a Master of Science in Robotics from UPenn and a Master of Science in Statistics and Data Science from Wharton.
 Prior to that, I completed my undergraduate studies in the field of Electrical Engineering and Computer Science at the National Technical University of Athens, under the supervision of Prof. Petros Maragos, where I conducted research on spectral methods for image segmentation.